 - Alexa.PowerController – Users can turn their smart home devices on and off.

 - Alexa.PowerLevelController – Users can control the power level of their smart home devices.

 - Alexa.ProactiveNotificationSource – Notify a customer when their device needs attention.

 - Alexa.RangeController – Model properties of a device that the user can set to one of a range of values.

 - Alexa.RTCSessionController – For devices that support Real-Time Communication.
 By using the

 Alexa.RTCSessionControllerinterface, Alexa users can communicate remotely with their security cameras and other devices.

 - Alexa.SceneController – Users can activate or deactivate multiple smart home devices that are grouped together into a scene.

-- Alexa.SecurityPanelController – Users can arm and disarm security systems, and for devices that can report alarm conditions to your users.
+- Alexa.SecurityPanelController – Interfaces for security systems and devices that can report alarm conditions to your users.